Workforce Analytics: Benefits, Metrics & Examples

 • Compensation & Benefits Analytics: Analyzing data to optimize compensation packages, assess the effectiveness of benefits programs, and ensure pay equity.

-• Employee Engagement Analytics: Analyzing data to understand employee sentiment, identify drivers of engagement, and improve workplace culture.
+• Employee Engagement Analytics: Analyzing data to understand employee sentiment, identify drivers of engagement, improve employee retention rates, and improve employee morale.

 Understanding Workforce Analytics Metrics